 Obtaining Credit Without Disclosing Bankruptcy

-- That you are a bankrupt;
+- That they are a bankrupt;

 WHERE TO NEXT?